navyanutakki/self-explain-ece-9143-submission/README.md

 │   ├──profile_4workers.sh #profiling self-explain on 2 GPUs and data loading with 4 workers
-│   ├──profile_4workers_dp.sh #profiling with 2 GPUs, data loading with 4 workers and optimizing with PyTorch DataParallel │   ├──profile_16workers_dp.sh #profiling with 2 GPUs, data loading with 16 workers and optimizing with PyTorch DataParallel │   ├──run_preprocessing.sh  #preprocessing the training data │   ├──run_self_explain.sh #training the model for 5 epochs │
+│   ├──profile_4workers_dp.sh #profiling with 2 GPUs, data loading with 4 workers and optimizing with PyTorch DataParallel │   ├──profile_16workers_dp.sh #profiling with 2 GPUs, data loading with 16 workers and optimizing with PyTorch DataParallel │   ├──roberta.sh #profiling the RoBERTa base on 4 GPUs │   ├──run_preprocessing.sh  #preprocessing the training data │   ├──run_self_explain.sh #training the model for 5 epochs │